 Every day, users are bombarded with useless notifications that distract them from their day-to-day activities and it gets downright annoying.
 Annoying notifications is the #1 reason people uninstall mobile apps (71% of respondents).

 Mobile is all about making every message count.
 Don’t send notifications “for the sake of engaging them”.
 Send them if and only if you think they are valuable to the user.

 Tips: The best way to establish an effective mobile app messaging strategy is to use different message types — push notifications, email, in-app notifications, and news feed messaging.
 Diversify your messaging — your messages should work together in perfect harmony to create a great user experience.

 The most important thing to keep in mind when designing a mobile app is to make sure it is both useful and intuitive.
-If the app is not useful, it has no practical value for user and no one has any reason to use it.
-If app is useful but requires a lot of time and effort, people won’t bother learning how to use it.
-Good UI and UX design addresses both design problems.
+If the app is not useful, it has no practical value for the user and no one has any reason to use it.
+If the app is useful but requires a lot of time and effort, people won’t bother learning how to use it.
+Good UI and UX design address both design problems.

 About the Author